-If the conflict cannot be resolved, or should a resident have other questions regarding the room change process, they may schedule an appointment with a or Residence Life Co-ordinator (RLC) by email.
+If the conflict cannot be resolved, or should a resident have other questions regarding the room change process, they may schedule an appointment with a Residence Life Coordinator (RLC) by email.

 Once the administrative process is complete, your RLC will send you an email confirming your move and provide you with additional information regarding the room change process.

 Note the following: